NeuroTechX/ntx_slack_archive/general.md

  >Hi everyone, if you do research and are interested in social interactions and physiological sensors at large, you might have a look at a special session that will take place during ACII: "Brain and physiological signals for multi-user modeling".
 Here is the associated website: <http://www.affective-sciences.org/en/bps-mum> We would be glad to get your contributions, I am sure NeuroTechX folks around here do pretty amazing science :slightly_smiling_face:

+2/22/2017 6:09 PM

+ **bryan_j** :

+ >Anyone in Toronto looking for a team to attend the 2017 DementiaHack?
+Message me ASAP!
+Thanks!